Author's Purpose by ECSDM

 Elementary, 2nd Grade, 3rd Grade, 4th Grade

 This lesson introduces the three main types of author's purpose by providing a definition and example for each.
-Activities allow students to practice identifying the author’s purpose of text.
+Activities allow students to practice identifying the author’s purpose in a text.
 A culminating game is provided for reinforcement and assessment.
 This lesson is recommended as an introduction in grades 2 and 3, or as a review in grade 4.

 Duration of Lesson